Size ranking: 57th

 One of the faint and obscure constellations of the southern sky introduced by the Frenchman Nicolas Louis de Lacaille after his sky-mapping trip to the Cape of Good Hope in 1751–52.
 It was originally called le Telescope on Lacaille’s first planisphere published in 1756 but was Latinized to Telescopium on the second edition of 1763.

-Telescopium represents the type of long, unwieldy refractor suspended from a pole known as an aerial telescope, as used by J. D. Cassini at Paris Observatory.
+As described by Lacaille, Telescopium represents the type of long, unwieldy refractor suspended from a pole known as an aerial telescope, as used by J. D. Cassini at Paris Observatory.
 The reason for the great length was to reduce chromatic aberration (false colour) produced by the crude lenses of that time.

 Lacaille originally depicted Telescopium as extending northwards between Sagittarius and Scorpius, as shown on the accompanying illustration by Johann Bode, but modern astronomers have cut off the top of the telescope’s tube and mounting so that it is now restricted to a rectangular area of sky south of Sagittarius and Corona Australis.
+Francis Baily was the first to crop it back in his British Association Catalogue of 1845 by allocating some of its stars to neighbouring constellations, and it was first shown in its current rectangular shape by Benjamin Gould on Chart 7 of his Uranometria Argentina atlas of 1877.

 © Ian Ridpath.
 All rights reserved